rdatools/tradeoffs/docs/index.markdown

 2020 congressional redistricting cycle, these maps demonstrated that there were tradeoffs between these objectives.
 For example, [compact districts aren't always fair](https://medium.com/dra-2020/compact-districts-arent-fair-7c17c2ff5d7e), and vice versa.

-The purpose of this site is to illuminate some of those trade-offs in several marquee states.
+In this site, we explore these trade-offs further in several marquee states.

 Our preliminary results show several things:

 1. Pairs of [Dave's Redistricting (DRA) ratings dimensions](https://medium.com/dra-2020/ratings-cc2188dc7dff) in unbiased ensembles of redistricting plans for a state are not correlated as you might expect them to be.